-Pats' plan to protect Brady's blind side: Meet NFL's largest player
+How the Patriots protected Tom Brady with a 6-8, 380-pound giant

 Family bonds can be strengthened at the dinner table, and it was there, among other places, that Reginald – who is in his 25th year on the police force in Albany and used to work security at Hugh Mills Stadium when former Patriots receiver Deion Branch played football there – would often pass along words of wisdom.

 At 6-foot-7, Reginald is an imposing figure himself, having played professional basketball in China.
-Having that background in sports might explain why Trent seemingly had some type of ball in his hands since his earliest days; he was born a few weeks early and still measured 22 inches while weighing 6 pounds, 9 ounces.
+Despit being born a few weeks early, Trent still measured 22 inches while weighing 6 pounds, 9 ounces.

 “I always believed in him, had confidence in him even when he didn’t think he could succeed at something, backed him 100 percent,” Reginald said.
 “But I also held him accountable.
 When it wasn’t so good, I told him the truth.”

-Note: Editor's note: This story has been updated after originally running in August, 2018.